openebs/openebs/contribute/CONTRIBUTING-TO-KUBERNETES-OPENEBS-PROVISIONER.md

 ### Create pull request to `kubernetes-incubator/external-storage`

 Once above procedure is followed, you will see your changes in branch `<branch-name>` of `$user/external-storage` on Github.
 You can create a PR at `kubernetes-incubator/external-storage`.
-You can add label `area/openebs` to your PR by commenting `/area openebs` in the comment section of your PR.
+You can add the label `area/openebs` to your PR by commenting `/area openebs` in the comment section of your PR.

 ### Fetching latest changes to `openebs/external-storage`
 Once, PR is merged in `kubernetes-incubator/external-storage`, ask one of the OpenEBS owner to fetch latest changes to `openebs/external-storage`.